-Brierley Wright , Health Blog , Food & health news , Health , Nutrition , Wellness
+Brierley Wright, M.S., R.D. , Health Blog , Food & health news , Health , Nutrition , Wellness

 Brierley's interest in nutrition and food come together in her position as nutrition editor at EatingWell.
 Brierley holds a master’s degree in Nutrition Communication from the Friedman School of Nutrition Science and Policy at Tufts University.
 A Registered Dietitian, she completed her undergraduate degree at the University of Vermont.